ibm-cloud-docs/vmwaresolutions/archiref/vpc-vcf/vpc-vcf-hosts.md

 | `vlan-nic-vsan-pool-<1>` | `vlan` | 1613 | `vpc-vsan-subnet` | `false` | `vmk2` | `pg-vsan` |
 | `vlan-nic-tep-pool-<1>` | `vlan` | 1614 | `vpc-tep-subnet` | `false` | `vmk10` | `none` - set in NSX profile |
 | `vlan-nic-tep-pool-<2>` | `vlan` | 1614 | `vpc-tep-subnet` | `false` | `vmk11` | `none` - set in NSX profile |
-{: caption="Table 2.
-VMware Cloud Foundation pools for VMkernel adapters" caption-side="bottom"}
+{: caption="VMware Cloud Foundation pools for VMkernel adapters" caption-side="bottom"}

 Before your VMkernel adapter can communicate in VPC, you must create a VLAN interface.
 Cloud Builder validates the connectivity for each one and you get an error or warning on validation if your VPC is not set up correctly.
 {: important}